KieranBest/Final-Year-Project/Documentation.md

   - Most time spent practicing
   - Most perfect hits in a row
   - Highest accuracy (%)
+- Adding a library of songs that allows the user to choose what to learn (this then becomes much more enjoyable for each individual user as they are not forced to learn a song they have no interest in)
+- Making the application much more visually appealing with colour changing backgrounds and a more appealing interface

 **describes 2 things: firstly, new areas of investigation prompted by developments in this project, and secondly parts of the current work which were not completed due to time constraints and/or problems encountered.**

 #### Conclusion

+However the 3rd milestone I feel let down the whole project.
+And whilst I feel a great achievement for what I have achieved, how I planned this project, and how I executed it with strict time management during the 1st and 2nd milestone.
+I feel I did not succeed in this project due to the final milestone.
+I did not achieve anywhere near what I wanted to in this milestone, I knew I was not going to get it all done because of the vast amount of features I had tasked myself to implement, but I did not come anywhere close.

 **The conclusions can be summarised in a fairly short chapter (2 or 3 pages).
 This chapter brings together many of the points that you will have made in other chapters, especially in the previous results and discussion chapter.
 Do not be afraid of repeating some of your earlier statements here, albeit using different wording.**